 Schemes were initiated in 1978 and 1979 for the employment of clerical officers and caretakers in schools.
 The schemes were withdrawn completely in 2008.
-These schemes have been superseded by the more extensive capitation grant schemes.
+These schemes have been superseded by the capitation grant schemes.
 The current grant scheme was agreed in the context of the Programme for Economic and Social Progress, published in 1991.

 On foot of a Chairman’s Note to the Lansdowne Road Agreement, my Department engaged with the Unions representing school secretaries and caretakers, including through an independent arbitration process in 2015.
 The Arbitrator recommended a cumulative pay increase of 10% between 2016 and 2019 for staff and that a minimum hourly pay rate of €13 be phased in over that period.
-This arbitration agreement covers the period up to 31 December 2019.
+This arbitration agreement covered the period up to 31 December 2019.